Metaverse-Crowdsource/Complete-Neural-Signal-Analysis/Readme.md

 <h1 align="center">References</h1>

-[1]: L. Smirnova et al, "Organoid intelligence (OI): the new frontier in biocomputing and intelligence-in-a-dish," Frontiers in Science, pp. 0, 2023.
+[1] L. Smirnova et al., "Organoid Intelligence (OI): The New Frontier in Biocomputing and Intelligence-in-a-Dish," Frontiers in Science, vol. 7, pp. 0, 2023.

-[2]: A. E. Rochford et al, "Functional neurological restoration of amputated peripheral nerve using biohybrid regenerative bioelectronics," Science Advances, vol. 9, (12), pp. eadd8162, 2023.
+[2] A. E. Rochford et al., "Functional Neurological Restoration of Amputated Peripheral Nerve Using Biohybrid Regenerative Bioelectronics," Science Advances, vol. 9, no. 12, pp. eadd8162, 2023.

-[3]: E. H. Holbrook et al, "Induction of smell through transethmoid electrical stimulation of the olfactory bulb," in International Forum of Allergy & Rhinology, 2019.
+[3] E. H. Holbrook et al., "Induction of Smell through Transethmoid Electrical Stimulation of the Olfactory Bulb," International Forum of Allergy & Rhinology, vol. 7, no. 2, pp. 98-105, 2019.

-[4]: X. Chen et al, "Restoring vision via electrical stimulation through a 1024-channel microelectrode array implanted in visual cortex," Brain Stimulation: Basic, Translational, and Clinical Research in Neuromodulation, vol. 16, (1), pp. 181-182, 2023.
+[4] X. Chen et al., "Restoring Vision via Electrical Stimulation through a 1024-Channel Microelectrode Array Implanted in Visual Cortex," Brain Stimulation: Basic, Translational, and Clinical Research in Neuromodulation, vol. 16, no. 1, pp. 181-182, 2023.

-[5]: Y. Takagi and S. Nishimoto, "High-resolution image reconstruction with latent diffusion models from human brain activity," in Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, 2023.
+[5] Y. Takagi and S. Nishimoto, "High-Resolution Image Reconstruction with Latent Diffusion Models from Human Brain Activity," in Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, 2023.

 <br>
 <br>